Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/react-fundamentals/week-2/day-1/lecture-materials/introducing-state-with-hooks-and-props.md

 Also note how easily we can use the current value of `selColorIdx` in the `selColorIdx + 1` expression...

-The `useState` hook doesn't care how we use existing state to update to new state, this must be handled differently with class components.

 > NOTE: Calling the setter function **replaces** the current state value with the argument provided.

 <br>